yeyeyeyeyyeyeyeyey/yeyeyeyeyyeyeyeyey/README.md

 - 👀 I’m interested in team coding
 - 🌱 I’m currently learning java script
 - 💞️ I’m looking to collaborate on game coding, as I am in school
-- 📫 How to reach me my email, (normal way to chat in github)
+- 📫 Don't reach out to me